Suntech Genryu Sawanobori was not designed for Czech nymphing. However, it is very good at it!

 Unlike most Japanese tenkara rods, the Suntech Genryu Sawanobori rods are covered by a one-year warranty.

-With the stiffness for greater sensitivity and constant contact with your flies, and the higher tippet rating for larger fish, the Suntech Genryu Sawanobori may be the best rod yet for "Japanese Nymphing."
+With the stiffness for greater sensitivity and constant contact with your flies, the Suntech Genryu Sawanobori may be the best rod yet for "Japanese Nymphing."

 Weight with tip cap